Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Discussion

 \section{Discussion}

 More than half of cancer patients in Europe survive for 5 years or more after diagnosis, and current estimates indicate that there are over 23.7 million cancer survivors in Europe today \cite{deangelis2024}.
-Hence, partitioning the patients population into two distinct groups — those having the same risk as the general population and those facing an excess risk due to the disease — is a reasonable assumption from a biological perspective.
-Mixture models allow for the simultaneous estimation of the probability of cure and time to death for fatal individuals.
-However, standard RS Weibull cure models \cite{deangelis1999,lambert2006} assume that the relationship between the cure probability and the covariates is linear on the logit scale.
-We proposed using more flexible functions to link covariates and the cure probability, in order to protect against model misspecification.
-In particular, we considered Generalized Additive Models with smooth interactions and Artificial Neural Networks.
-After describing the methodology, we derived an EM algorithm for this type of models, which showed robustness with respect to parameters initialization compared to the direct optimization of the likelihood function in the real-world scenario.
+Hence, partitioning the patients population into two distinct groups, those having the same risk as the general population and those facing an excess risk due to the disease, is a reasonable assumption from a biological perspective.
+Mixture models allow simultaneous estimation of the probability of cure and the survival outcomes of fatal individuals.
+However, standard RS Weibull cure models \cite{deangelis1999,lambert2007} assume that the relationship between the cure probability and the covariates is linear on the logit scale.

-We then conducted an extensive simulation study which highlighted the superior performance of the proposed Neural Network model and the GAM model when interactions between covariates are present in the functional form of the cure probability.
-Specifically, the Mean Squared Errors (MSE) and Mean Absolute Errors (MAE) distributions were notably higher for the GLM model compared to the other models, where both MSE and MAE distributions were close to zero across all sample sizes.
-Among the models, the GAM model performed best in all scenarios, followed closely by the Neural Network models.